 - Funeral expenses

-- Losses incurred between fatal accident and death
+- Losses incurred between the fatal accident and death

 - Loss of earnings